Peter Ting & Zha Cai DuanBorn: 1959

 Public collections include: The Victoria and Albert Museum, London; The British Museum, London; National Museums Northern Ireland, Belfast; M+ Museum, Hong Kong.

-Peter's work will be exhibited in The Gallery in the October 2020 exhibition Blanc de Chine.
+Peter's work was displayed in The Gallery in the October 2020 exhibition Blanc de Chine.